 8# Your background is Congolese, you live in Liverpool… interesting mix of cultures.
 Which has more influence on who you are?

 They both do.
 I came to Liverpool when I was really quite young so I don’t remember Congo.
 The only Congolese reference I have is my family, and the rest is Liverpool.
 The way I’ve been brought up, the morals, principles etc. is what makes me Congolese.
 I can’t forget who I am or where I’m from as I’ve grown up listening to Congolese music, eating Congolese food, hearing the Congolese language… But so is Liverpool.
 I’ve lived here most of my life here.
 I consider myself to be a Scouser.

 9# You have a range of skills – writer, actress, poet, dancer – which do you find easiest to execute; do you see yourself narrowing down and focusing on a particular area?

 Acting is my favourite.
 I don’t know if it’s the easiest though.
 I don’t think I’ll ever focus on just one area, I hate the thought of not utilising all of my skills but I do try to manage things so that I’m not doing too much at the same time, so I’ll complete one type of project and then move on to a different type if I can.

 10# What’s next for you?

-I suppose the next thing to look forward to is that I’ll be working with Brouhaha in Belgium soon so I’m really excited to immerse myself into the world of poetry again!
-But I’m always up to something new so you can find out more at www.dorcasseb.moonfruit.com
+The next thing to look forward to is working with Brouhaha in Belgium soon.
+I’m really excited to immerse myself into the world of poetry again.
+I’m always up to something new so you can find out more at www.dorcasseb.moonfruit.com